 Straps and carrying comfort

 You want your headlamp to be comfortable to wear.
-That means having a headband that doesn’t squeeze you but is still tight enough to keep the light stable while you move around.
+That means having a band that doesn’t squeeze you but is still tight enough to keep the light stable while you move around.

-If you’re considering a headlamp with a large battery pack, make sure it’s located at the rear of the strap for good balance.
+If you’re considering one with a large battery pack, make sure it’s located at the rear of the strap for good balance.

 If you intend running with the headband opt for a broader strap or even a dual strap (overhead) option to keep the light from bobbing all over the place.